Accelerate to Zero Awards

 The Accelerate to Zero Awards recognise the businesses, organisations and individuals making the biggest contribution to decarbonising the built environment and supporting the just transition to zero carbon.

-During the ceremony held at Òran Mór in Glasgow, businesses, individuals and organisations were celebrated for their contribution and dedication to decarbonising the built environment across 10 different categories.
+During the ceremony held at Òran Mór in Glasgow, businesses, individuals and organisations will be celebrated for their contribution and dedication to decarbonising the built environment across 10 different categories.

 • This award celebrates a standout entrant who has made the most remarkable contribution to decarbonising the built environment.
 Whether it's an individual or organisation, the winner embodies exceptional dedication and impact in driving sustainability, innovation and positive impact for the built environment and society.